Particular/docs.particular.net/servicecontrol/installation.md

 If the option to delete the database/log folders was not selected when removing the instance, then these folders and their contents are left on disk.

+> [!NOTE]
-NOTE: If the instance was configured to run under a service account then that account may have been granted _Logon as a Service_ privileges.
+> If the instance was configured to run under a service account then that account may have been granted _Logon as a Service_ privileges.
 This is not reversed when the instance is removed.

 #if-version [,5)